 The Leadership Challenge touches upon almost all that is necessary to be a great leader.

-Kouzes and Posner are to leadership a bit what Gottman is to relationship: these guys have researched, studies and measured for decades.
+Kouzes and Posner are to leadership a bit what Gottman is to relationship: these guys have colleted data for decades.

 Now that does not guarantee they are right or know better than anyone else, and surveys can be notoriously poor formats of collecting data.
 However, they still give a more quantitative foundations to what they say.
-Which one might challenge with numbers and methodology at hand, of course, but it certainly makes them stand out.

 I listed a few major cons there, but if you have been reading around here I am often more demanding of great books than of average ones.

 That’s because I raise the bar for great book and put them under heavier scrutiny.

 And The Leadership Challenge is the type of book which deserves a higher bar.

 Indeed it’s so good and exhaustive that it can be one of the very first read for aspiring leader, and it can keep serving them as their go to manual when they need some refreshing.